 Who Was Satet?

-Satet was an Upper Egyptian goddess, born to Ra, the Ancient Egyptian sun god.
-She was of Nubian origin and became famous as the goddess of the war and hunt.
+Satet was an Upper Egyptian goddess, born to Ra, the ancient Egyptian sun god.
+She was of Southern origin and became famous as the goddess of war and hunting.

 All these variations were derived from the word ‘sat’ which means to ‘shoot’, ‘pour’, ‘eject’ or ‘throw’, and so has been translated in different ways as ‘She who Pours’ or ‘She who Shoots’.
 This relates to her role as an archer-goddess.
 One of Satet’s epithets is ‘She Who Runs (or shoots) Like an Arrow’, a title which could refer to the current of the Nile.

-Satet’s original partner was Montu, the Theban god, but she was later the consort of Khnum, the god of the source of the Nile.
-With Khnu, Satet had a child called Anuket, the goddess of the Nile.
+Satet’s original partner was Montu, the Theban falcon god, but she was later the consort of Khnum, the god of the source of the Nile.
+With Khnum, Satet had a child called Anuket or Anukis, who became the goddess of the Nile.
 Together, the three of them formed the Elephantine Triad.

-Satet is usually depicted as a woman dressed in a sheath gown, with the horns of an antelope, wearing the conical crown of Upper Egypt, known as the hedjet.
+Satet is usually depicted as a woman dressed in a sheath gown, with the horns of an antelope, wearing the conical crown of Upper Egypt, known as the hedjet, adorned with horns or plumes and also frequently an uraeus.
 She’s sometimes portrayed with a bow and arrows in her hands, holding the ankh (symbol of life) and was scepter (symbol of power), carrying water jars or with a star on her head.
 She’s also often depicted as an antelope.

 Satet’s Role in Egyptian Mythology